kailynw/Simple-Calculator/README.md

 # Simple-Calculator
-A calculator using class and objects in Java
+A calculator using classes and objects in Java